 Among the arguments in favor of Johnson & Johnson are its diversification.
 This multifaceted firm makes everything from pharmaceuticals to medical devices to consumer healthcare products.
 As such, bulls can point to JNJ's strong pharmaceutical pipeline – as well as a rebound in demand for medical devices as patients undergo elective procedures put off during the pandemic – as reasons to buy the stock.

-Hedge funds also appreciate the company's commitment to delivering income to investors.
-In April, JNJ announced a 5% quarterly dividend increase to $1.06 per share.
-That marked this Dividend Aristocrat's 59th consecutive year of payout hikes.
+Hedge funds also likely appreciate the company's commitment to delivering income to investors.
+In April, JNJ announced a 5% quarterly dividend increase to $1.06 per share, marking its 59th consecutive year of dividend growth.

 - Dividend yield: N/A